apache/spark/docs/spark-standalone.md

  * _Environment variables_: These will be captured from the environment in which you launch the client and applied when launching the driver program.
  * _Java options_: You can add java options by setting `SPARK_JAVA_OPTS` in the environment in which you launch the submission client.
-  * _Dependencies_: You'll still need to call `sc.addJar` inside of your driver program to add your application jar and any dependencies.
-If you submit a local application jar to the client (e.g one with a `file://` URL), it will be uploaded into the working directory of your driver program.
-Then, you can add it using `sc.addJar("jar-name.jar")`.
+ * _Dependencies_: You'll still need to call `sc.addJar` inside of your program to make your bundled application jar visible on all worker nodes.

 Once you submit a driver program, it will appear in the cluster management UI at port 8080 and be assigned an identifier.
 If you'd like to prematurely terminate the program, you can do so using